Please ✉️ mail or 📞 call to discuss your requirements.

 exception handling in the natural language formatting is being examined with linguists;

-definition has started on the parameter requirements for an adaptive quantity/unit conversion method which will also handle cultural ingredient naming differences.
+definition has started on the parameter requirements for an adaptive stepwise quantity/unit conversion method which will also handle cultural ingredient naming differences.